Skip to main content

 Model Context Protocol with LLMs

-A look at 'Model Context Protocol with LLMs' by Naveen Krishnan (Packt) — the book that covers how to connect AI models with the data, tools, and.
+A look at 'Model Context Protocol with LLMs' by Naveen Krishnan (Packt) — connecting AI models with data, tools, and services via MCP.

 LB